LambdaTest/hyperexecute-smartui-sdk-playwright/Readme.md

 ## Prerequisites

 - Login to [HyperExecute](https://hyperexecute.lambdatest.com/) with your credentials.
-- Basic understanding of Command Line Interface and Selenium Javascript is required.
+- Basic understanding of Command Line Interface and Playwrightt is required.
 - Before using HyperExecute, you have to download HyperExecute CLI corresponding to the host OS.
 Along with it, you also need to export the environment variables *LT_USERNAME* and *LT_ACCESS_KEY* that are available in the [LambdaTest Profile](https://accounts.lambdatest.com/detail/profile) page.

 ### Clone the Sample Repository